pete-gov/pete-gov/README.md

   - [Centers for Disease Control and Prevention](https://www.cdc.gov/)
   - [Administration for Children & Families](https://www.acf.hhs.gov/)

-### I've worked on projects that touched more, including:
+### I've worked on projects with systems, software, and people at many more:

 - US Department of Homeland Security
   - Cybersecurity and Infrastructure Security Agency